tfry-git/compressor-arduino/Readme.md

 The more interesting part of the circuit is the upper half.
 Two N-FETs are connected back to back (drain of the first connected to source of the second and vice versa), which are both controlled synchronously from Arduino pin D3.
 These two FETs simply function as a _simple_ analog switch.
 The good news is that you are pretty likely to have those N-FETs in your part-collection already:
 A pair of 2N7000 or any other common small signal N-FET will do ok.
 Importantly, the FET should be _far_ inside the on-region at 4-5 Volts.
 Also, of course, if should be able to handle whatever current will be flowing.
+However, also, it should have a rather high bdoy diode forward voltage drop, as that will limit how large voltages we can switch off, reliably.
-A somewhat better choice than 2N7000 would be IRLML2502, and an even better choice will be to use a dedicated analog switch (in this particular schematic you'd want one supporting negative voltage swings!), but again, the 2N7000 will perform ok-ish, and is enough for connecting a headphone, so try that, first.
+A somewhat better choice than the 2N7000 would be the IRLML2502, and an even better choice will be to use a dedicated analog switch (in this particular schematic you'd want one supporting negative voltage swings!), but again, the 2N7000 will perform ok-ish, and is enough for connecting a headphone, so try that, first.
 Also, again, the exact resistor values will not matter.
 The 220 Ohms is for limiting the gate (dis-)charge current, to what the Arduino can safely handle.
 The 470 Ohms is to provide a bit of isolation from noise in the power supply.